crazytimtimtim/nuxhash/README.md

 Linux. nuxhash consists of a headless daemon and an optional wxPython-based GUI.
 It is currently in beta.

-Crazytimtimtim's branch: fixed all GUI and API bugs
+Crazytimtimtim's branch fixes all GUI and API bugs.
+Original repo (now archived) can be found [here](https://github.com/YoRyan/nuxhash).

 YoRyan (Original developer) Donations: 3GWuZZehCcL2vmUZSxegqD7F8fKxNjqtPP